3 Top Picks

 Some pistols allow you to add attachments, like a red dot and sights.
 If you’re planning on using your new gun for hunting, you should invest in one that allows you to add these as you see fit.

 It’s important to note, however, that some models don’t let you add anything.
 While you might save some money on your purchase, you need to consider if you might want to add attachments later on down the road.
+Even the best 10 mm pistol can do with some added improvements.

 Best 10mm Pistol Reviews